horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 Thankfully, we are blessed that we do not need to read most of his work.

 But talk is cheap.
-Let's see the mathematics that led Jacobi down this rabbit-hole
+Let's see the mathematics that led Jacobi down this rabbit-hole.

 ### 4.1) Warmup: Jacobi's Notation <a name="4.1"></a>